 From Antonia Senior in The Times: ‘Taylor is on reliably good form in this fourth instalment of a series that effortlessly blends history and mystery.’

-You can also order on line from Rossiter Books (Monmouth, Ross-on-Wye and Leominster), though their shops are at present closed.
+You can also order in shop and on line from Rossiter Books (Monmouth, Ross-on-Wye and Leominster).
+Signed copies are available.

 Click here to find The Last Protector on Amazon.
 The ebook and audio editions can be downloaded there too, and from other online platforms.